 Answer the questions below.

-- The camera zooms in slowly on the nurse but we’re not given a close-up yet?
+- The camera zooms in slowly on the nurse but we’re not given a close-up yet.
 How might this be significant?
 What is the video encouraging us to feel/think?

 - We see the nurse smiling at her first patient (the older woman).
 What are we learning about the nurse?
 How does our understanding of her deepen thanks to the positioning of this moment between her sitting in the chair at start and then on her own in the staff room?
+What can we infer about her character?

 - The second patient is a young woman, lying in the bed.
 When she turns her face, what do we notice?
 What are we learning about the nurse’s life and/or about the life of the patients?
 What we learning about life generally?